imul352/stats220/README.md

 A little about me:

-- I am undertaking a degree in Arts
+- I am undertaking a degree in Bachelor of Arts
 - I am taking STATS 220 because I love exploring this subject through many of its topics.
 - I am interested in learning about new things offered to me in this course.